 - 3 What is Remote Browser Isolation?

-- 4 Does the Risk Justify the Cost?
+- 4 Does the Need Worth Justify the Cost?

 - 6 Secure Web Gateway Convergence

 - 7 The Human Factor

 - 8 Protection Without Detection

 - 9 Conclusion

 The modern paradigm of ubiquitous interconnectivity has transformed web traffic into one of the most popular delivery vehicles for today's sophisticated cyberattacks.
 The high volume and complexity of these attacks has challenged the security industry to find more dynamic and intelligent methods to protect organizations against them.
 One of the more recent solutions from the security industry is Remote Browser Isolation (RBI).
-This new technology takes an entirely different approach, promising to ensure security through isolation rather than detection.
-RBI is becoming a common component of many web security offerings in the market.
+This new technology takes an entirely different approach, promising to ensure security offerings in the market.
 Many RBI technology startups have been acquired and integrated into mature Secure Web Gateway (SWG) solutions as an additional layer of protection.
 However, while RBI may be one of the industry's most exciting new technologies, a few critical factors separate expensive, unmet potential from a true paradigm shift in webbased security.